Alla Nani

-Alla Kali Krishna Srinivas, commonly known as Alla Nani, is a former Indian politician.
-He is a former Deputy Chief Minister of Andhra Pradesh.
+Alla Kali Krishna Srinivas (30 December 1969 – 15 September 2026), commonly known as Alla Nani, was an Indian politician.
+He was the Deputy Chief Minister of Andhra Pradesh.

 Political career

-He was a legislator in the Andhra Pradesh Legislative Assembly from Eluru constituency between 2004 - 2013, as a member of the Indian National Congress.
-He resigned as MLA from Congress and joined YSR Congress Party (YSRCP) in 2013.
+Nani was a legislator in the Andhra Pradesh Legislative Assembly from Eluru constituency between 2004 and 2013, as a member of the Indian National Congress.
+He resigned as MLA from Congress and joined the YSR Congress Party (YSRCP) in 2013.
 He contested for the YSRCP in the 2014 elections but lost.
 He became MLC in 2017 and again contested MLA from Eluru and was re-elected as MLA in the 2019 elections from YSRCP and he became the Deputy Chief Minister and Minister of Health and Family Welfare, Medical Education in Y. S. Jagan Mohan Reddy's cabinet in Andhra Pradesh.

 On 9 August 2024, he tendered his resignation to the YSRCP and announced his exit from politics.

 On 13 February 2025, he joined Telugu Desam Party.

+Death

+Nani died from a heart attack at a private hospital in Visakhapatnam, on 15 September 2026, at the age of 56.